WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

     - <img src="../data/image/2023-08-21-21-14-36.png"  width="1000">
   - Categorical variables
     - Unordered category: OneHotEncoder
-      - There is no need to collapse infrequent categories as infrequent class might represent minority class in target variable (e.g. "High" risk rating only constitutes 5% of the data)
+      - There is no need to collapse infrequent categories as an infrequent class might represent a minority class in the target variable (e.g. "High" risk rating only constitutes 5% of the data)
     - Ordered category: thermometer encoding
       - We need an encoding scheme that preserves the order of the categories
       - Reference: [(2012) Evaluating the Impact of Categorical Data Encoding and Scaling on Neural Network Classification Performance: The Case of Repeat Consumption of Identical Cultural Goods (Elena Fitkov-Norris, Samireh Vahid, and Chris Hand from Kingston University London)](https://www.researchgate.net/publication/262173733_Evaluating_the_Impact_of_Categorical_Data_Encoding_and_Scaling_on_Neural_Network_Classification_Performance_The_Case_of_Repeat_Consumption_of_Identical_Cultural_Goods)
-    - Rescale dummy variables to -2 to +2 such that the range of categorical variables cover roughly 95% confidence interval of normal distribution
+    - Rescale dummy variables to -2 to +2 such that the range of categorical variables covers roughly 95% confidence interval of normal distribution
   - Overview of single-attribute transformation for each data type
     - <img src="../data/image/2023-08-26-12-38-55.png"  width="1000">
 - Final pipeline to prepare data for modeling